 In this article, we have seen the algorithm behind one of the most commonly used optimization algorithms in Machine Learning, the Gradient Descent Algorithms along with its types and variants that have been developed.

-upGrad provides a PG Diploma in Machine Learning and AI and a Master of Science in Machine Learning & AI that may guide you toward building a career.
+upGrad provides a Executive PG Programme in Machine Learning & AI and a Master of Science in Machine Learning & AI that may guide you toward building a career.
 These courses will explain the need for Machine Learning and further steps to gather knowledge in this domain covering varied concepts ranging from Gradient Descent in Machine Learning.

 Optimisation within any machine learning algorithm is incremental to the purity of the algorithm.
 Gradient Descent Algorithm assists in minimising cost function errors and improving the algorithm’s parameters.
 Although the Gradient Descent algorithm is used widely in Machine Learning and Deep Learning, its effectiveness can be determined by the quantity of data, amount of iterations and accuracy preferred, and amount of time available.
 For small-scale datasets, the Batch Gradient Descent is optimal.
 Stochastic Gradient Descent (SGD) proves to be more efficient for detailed and more extensive data sets.
 In contrast, Mini Batch Gradient Descent is used for quicker optimisation.